 - Prepare a statement about your plans for the gap experience and what you hope to gain from them.
 Submit your deferral agreement and proposal of plans via our online form no later than May 31.
 Don’t forget to make a copy of the deferral agreement for your records!

 - If admitted to the Clark Honors College or Business Direct Entry, the request for deferral into the program must be approved by admissions when the gap year agreement and proposal are submitted.

 - If admitted to an architecture or music program, you will need to reach out to them, decline your spot in next year’s incoming class, and reapply to the program the following year.
 A general UO deferment does not guarantee your spot in the program.

 - Throughout the following year, we will periodically remind you of coming deadlines, and ask you to keep us apprised of your activities and preferred contact information.
 We’ll keep in touch with you and/or your family during your year off so you don’t miss any information for incoming students.
-While it is a formality, we will require you to submit a new application and fee by the deadline for the term to which you have deferred; this helps with our recordkeeping, and also is the way you will formally confirm that your plans have not changed.

 - To confirm your finalized plan, be sure to pay or defer your deposit, apply for housing, and register for IntroDUCKtion with your new incoming class, regardless of whether you might have done some of these things the previous year.

 A student deferring their enrollment to the next academic year generally remains eligible for merit-based scholarships, with these important details to consider:

 - Apex, Summit, and UO Excellence scholarship recipients will still receive these scholarships the following year provided their final high school transcript still shows them meeting the minimum GPA requirement.